Chase Claypool Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Claypool put up 41 receiving yards in his one career matchup against the Chiefs, 0.5 fewer than his over/under for Sunday's game.
+- Claypool's 41 receiving yards in his one matchup against the Chiefs are 0.5 fewer than his over/under for Sunday's game.

 - Claypool did not have a touchdown catch in that contest against the Chiefs.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, yielding 263.6 yards per game through the air.
+- This week Claypool will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

-- The Chiefs have conceded 27 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances